-The National Counterterrorism Innovation, Technology, and Education Center (NCITE), a DHS Center of Excellence, is examining which technologies are best for a developing the workforce in counterterrorism and targeted violence, and which technologies in the commercial sector could benefit the DHS and U.S. Intelligence Community (IC) workforce.
+The National Counterterrorism Innovation, Technology, and Education (NCITE) Center is examining which technologies are best for a developing the workforce in counterterrorism and targeted violence, and which technologies in the commercial sector could benefit the DHS and U.S. Intelligence Community (IC) workforce.
 This research will provide a baseline for homeland security intelligence and training and education, and recommendations on how best to implement these developmental activities within the current workforce structure to build the next generation of analysts and IC leadership.